d-iii-s/msim/notes.md

 ### exceptions

+`ebreak` instruction should raise a `break_exception`, but I don't think this would be reasonable in msim.
+Instead `ebreak` breaks into interactive mode in msim, but the execution resumes as if it was a nop.

+If this would be a problem, then `ebreak` could raise the exception and a nonstandard `break` instruction could be added.

 ## Privileged ops and CSR

 Is it better to have the whole 12-bit CSR address space allocated and index into the array, or to have only the used registers allocated and dispatch using a switch?